Amazon everywhere: E-commerce titan is topic companies can't avoid

 In its own quarterly report late on Thursday, Amazon reported a jump in retail sales along with a profit slump, as its rapid, costly expansion into new shopping categories and countries showed no sign of slowing.

 The Whole Foods deal roiled retailers, supermarkets and companies in the food-supply chain.
-But analysts are also asking real estate investment trusts and banks about their exposure to grocers, while Dover Corp (DOV.N), which manufacturers refrigeration equipment, and Silgan Holdings (SLGN.O), which supplies packaging for consumer goods products, also were queried about the deal.
+But analysts are also asking real estate investment trusts and banks about their exposure to grocers, while Dover Corp, which manufacturers refrigeration equipment, and Silgan Holdings, which supplies packaging for consumer goods products, also were queried about the deal.

 "It seems like everyone's asking that question at this stage," Silgan CEO Anthony Allott said when asked about the penetration of e-commerce in groceries in the wake of the deal, adding that he viewed it as an opportunity.